microsoft/industry/fsi/docs/fsiPolicies.md

 ### Management management group (e.g., FSI-Management)

+The management mananagement group contains dedicated subscriptions per geo political boundary per the various regulatory requirements depending on the global presence of the FSI organization.

 | PolicySetDefinition | PolicyDefinition DisplayName | PolicyDefinition Description |
 |-----------------------|-----------------------------|-----------------------------|
 |  | Configure Log Analytics workspace and automation account to centralize logs and monitoring| Deploy resource group containing Log Analytics workspace and linked automation account to centralize logs and monitoring.
 The automation account is aprerequisite for solutions like Updates and Change Tracking. |

 ### Playground management group (e.g., FSI-Playground)

+The playground management group is intended to provide a safe and secure space for the FSI organization to learn and experiment with Azure services, where the subscriptions are less restrictive from a policy perspective, yet still managed from a security perspective and cannot be used for production workloads nor reach any of the other subscriptions in the hierarchy.

 | PolicySetDefinition | PolicyDefinition DisplayName | PolicyDefinition Description |
 |-----------------------|-----------------------------|-----------------------------|